aajonusnet/aajonusnet/md/Books/The Recipe for Living Without Disease.md

 tuberculosis when he utilized raw-milk therapy.
 That was ironic, considering that tuberculosis of the time was blamed on raw milk.
 Hippocrates used raw milk to cure tuberculosis.

 Research by Johns Hopkins University and the University of Maryland found that raw milk contained 2½ times more lgG enzyme than pasteurized milk.
 In the presence of higher levels of lgG, rotavirus that cause diarrhea in infants is not produced.

 In 1923, at St. Vincent's hospital in Philadelphia, concern arose for the high death rate among infants from gastroenteritis.
 Dr. Paul B. Cassidy, M.D., recommended raw milk instead of pasteurized milk.
 The raw critics panicked, predicting a catastrophic increase in infant deaths.
-The death rate in infants (^38) Ibid.
+The death rate in infants

+(^38) Ibid.

 (^39) Hess, A. F., “Recent advances in knowledge of scurvy and the antiscorbutic vitamin,” J.A.M.A., April 23, 1932.

 **PAGE 185**

-from gastroenteritis quickly fell by 94%, from a high of 89 in 1922 to less than 5 per year.^40
+from gastroenteritis quickly fell by 94%, from a high of 89 in 1922 to less than 5 per year. ^40

 Destin was a child who developed asthma as an infant on baby formulas, suffered near-fatal attacks yearly, grew frail, weak, underdeveloped, extremely small for his age, and was on regular medication.
 Dr. Douglass treated him, at the age of nine, by feeding him raw milk.
 In six weeks, Destin stopped wheezing for the first time in his life.
-Destin grew rapidly on the raw-milk treatment, living a normal life thereafter.^41
+Destin grew rapidly on the raw-milk treatment, living a normal life thereafter. ^41

 A Dutch chemist, Willem J. Van Wagtendork at Oregon State College, proved that pasteurized dairy creates calcification and stiffness.
 He found that guinea pigs with calcification of the